Deep Image-based Illumination Harmonization: Proposed Method

 \subsection{Generator}

-As shown in Figure~\ref{fig:SI-GAN}, the generator of our SI-GAN contains two parallel branch networks, {\em i.e.}, R-Network and I-Network.
-R-Network learns the overall features of the input image and I-network predicts the object and background illumination.
-They work collaboratively to complete the task.
+As shown in Figure~\ref{fig:SI-GAN}, the generator of our DIH-GAN contains two parallel branch networks, {\em i.e.}, R-Network and I-Network.
+R-Network learns the overall features of the input image and I-Network predicts the object and background illumination.
+They work collaboratively to complete the task by illumination exchange mechanism.

 { \bf Relighting Encoder}.
-For the U-Net \cite{ronneberger2015u} like R-Network, there are five down-sampling blocks in encoder and each down-sampling blcok consists of a residual block with 3 consecutive convolutions, batch normalization and ReLU operation and halves the feature map with an average pooling operation.
+For the U-Net \cite{ronneberger2015u} like R-Network, there are five down-sampling blocks in encoder and each down-sampling block consists of a residual block with 3 consecutive convolutions, instance normalization and ReLU operation and halves the feature map with an average pooling operation.
 Each down-sampling block is followed by a multi-scale attention block which guides the network to infer the object shadow and generates the refinement feature maps.
-Note that we design such a multi-scale attention mechanism for two purposes: (1) to adaptively extract reliable multi-scale features and overcome the scale-variation across the image to assign larger weights to areas of interest for refinement purpose; and (2) to guide the generation of shadows of the inserted objects by paying attention to real shadows and correspond occluders in real-world image.
+Note that we design such a multi-scale attention mechanism for two purposes: (1) to adaptively extract reliable multi-scale features and overcome the scale-variation across the image to assign larger weights to areas of interest for refinement; and (2) to guide the generation of shadows of the inserted objects by paying attention to real shadows and corresponding occluders in the scene.